soulatcrossroad/dawnscribbler.github.io/about.md

 permalink: /about/
 ---

 The weight of writing is the price of a soul.
-Writing about God is like playing with fire; it burns the writer before it gets to the reader.
+Writing about the things of God is like playing with fire; it burns and reveals the secrets of the heart.
 May these written words not bring us condemnation but keep us safe for eternal life.
 Amen.

-##Favourite Resources
+## Favourite Resources

 1. [CatholicSaints.mobi](http://catholicsaints.mobi)
 2. [Universalis](http://universalis.com/) for Divine Office Prayers